 Irish performer, composer and deft songwriter Tom Portman plays resophonic/acoustic and electric guitars.
 He also plays variety of other string instruments including violin, mandolin and banjo.

-Over the past decade Tom Portman has been a consistent eclectic and prolific force in Irish music.
-With 3 solo albums to his name, there’s a wide range to his work – from the Blues, Irish melodies through bluegrass to Indian ragas.
-The Journey (2007), At One (2011), and his latest release, Float Your Blues Away (2013) all showcase his talent with the Dobro, guitar and his deft songwriting.
+Over the past decade he has been both a consistent, prolific force in Irish music.
+With 4 solo albums to his name, there’s a wide range to his work – from the Blues, Irish melodies through bluegrass to Indian ragas.
+The Journey (2007), At One (2011), Float Your Blues Away (2013) and his latest multi instrumental release White Crow (2015).

-With a musicianship appreciated by many artists, he’s supported the likes of Eric Bibb and Preston Reed and has performed alongside a long list of musical greats from Sharon Shannon, Roesy, Mundy, Charis, Peader King, Magda Piscorczyk (PL) to John Smith (UK).
+With a musicianship appreciated by many artists, he’s supported the likes of Eric Bibb and Preston Reed.
+He has performed alongside a long list of musical greats from Brother Dege, Roesy, Charis, Peader King, John Conneely, Magda Piscorczyk (PL) to John Smith (UK).
 A long list of album collaborations offers a testament to his versatility.

-Tom’s music is becoming renowned both in Ireland and abroad.
-The last years saw him tour Poland, France, and India – playing with a plethora of acts, in tandem with his own captivating one-man shows.
-He’s just recently finished a tour of Germany, Switzerland and Austria with Louisiana slide player Dege Legg who’s music featured in Tarranino’s latest film ‘Django Unchained’.
-Well worth checking out.
+Tom’s music is gaining renown both in Ireland and abroad.
+The last years saw him tour extensively across Europe and as far away as India with a plethora of acts in tandem with his own captivating one-man shows.
+This includes playing Dobro and Lapsteel on European tours for Louisiana slide player Dege Legg who’s music featured in Tarranino’s film ‘Django Unchained’.

 ‘Sounds great; very interesting chord lines and use of space’.
 Guitarist, Dennis Cahil

 ‘Fascinating…he absolutely captivated me’ John Richards, Galway Bay FM